jakearchibald/idb/README.md

       const store = v1Db.createObjectStore('favourite-number');
       store.name = 'fave-num';
     }
-  }
+  },
 });
 ```

-You can also cast to a typeless database by omiting the type, eg `db as IDBPDatabase`.
+You can also cast to a typeless database by omitting the type, eg `db as IDBPDatabase`.

 Note: Types like `IDBPDatabase` are used by TypeScript only.
 The implementation uses proxies under the hood.